senzing-garage/senzing-up/README.md

     1. Command format: **`senzing-up.sh <project-directory>`**

-   In this example, the Senzing instance will be put into the `~/my-first-senzing-test` folder.
+   In this example, the Senzing instance will be put into the `~/my-first-senzing-test` project directory.
    Example:

    ```console